 - 1.9.1.
-Employees of the CWT will use their best endeavours to provide quality service, in a changing and dynamic environment, to the community of West Torrens. - 1.9.2.
-The parties agree that all employees are committed to a process of ongoing improvement with the aim of ensuring that all areas of the organisation operate at a high level of efficiency and cost effectiveness. - 1.9.3.
+The CWT and employees acknowledge the CWT Corporate Plan and its outcomes as a tool to guide the direction of the CWT and recognise that continuously improved performance is essential to meet growing competition and other organisational pressures.
+We are committed to the implementation of CWT wide policies and procedures, while providing flexibility in employment arrangments to meet business and individual needs. - 1.9.2.
+Employees of the CWT will use their best endeavours to provide quality service, in a changing and dynamic environment, to the community of West Torrens. - 1.9.3.
+The parties agree that all employees are committed to a process of ongoing improvement with the aim of ensuring that all areas of the organisation operate at a high level of efficiency and cost effectiveness.

+- 1.9.4.
 This commitment will be demonstrated by: - a.
 Focusing on quality customer service. - b.
 Setting and achieving measurable outcomes. - c.
 Recognising responsibilities within the parameters of the employment relationship to ensure that human, physical and financial resources are used to maximum effect in servicing the community. - d.
 Working in partnership with business units to find creative solutions to work problems. - e.
-Developing a flexible team based family friendly working environment, to maximise service delivery objectives.
+Developing a flexible team based family friendly working environment, to maximise service delivery objectives. - f.

-- f.
 Improving communications, consultation, and collaboration with the CWT community. - g.
 Maintaining and, as appropriate, improving employee morale. - h.
 Fostering a workplace environment that is fair and equitable. - i.
 Ensuring openness and transparency of process. - j.
 Delegating authority to employees. - k.
-Adopting cost efficient ways of working and striving to increase productivity and efficiency through the best use of available resources. - Recognising that service to the community is the basis of the existence of the CWT. - 1.9.4.
+Adopting cost efficient ways of working and striving to increase productivity and efficiency through the best use of available resources. - I. Recognising that service to the community is the basis of the existence of the CWT. - 1.9.5.
 To assist in the facilitation of this process the parties acknowledge a commitment to an annual business planning process that: - a.
 Provides achievable outcomes for the community, established in collaboration with members of the relevant team. - b.
 Details operational objectives. - c.
-Commits to actions to achieve objectives as provided for in strategic and business service plans and Section 8 of the Local Government Act 1999. - e.
-Identifies measures to quantify results. - f.
-Sets target dates and allocates responsibility for each objective. - g.
+Commits to actions to achieve objectives as provided for in strategic and business service plans and Section 8 of the Local Government Act 1999 as amended. - d.
+Identifies measures to quantify results. - e.
+Sets target dates and allocates responsibility for each objective. - f.
 Maintains a Performance Development Program (PDP) for all employees.